-The applicant is scheduled to appear before the Historic Preservation Board (HPB) at their December 13, 2016 meeting for an after-the-fact certificate of appropriateness (COA) for design modifications.
-Additionally the applicant has requested a number of variances in order to allow the retention of existing structures including a retractable roof at the rear of the property facing the Ocean.
+At the time of this writing, the applicant is scheduled to appear before the Historic Preservation Board (HPB) at their December 13, 2016 meeting for an after-the-fact certificate of appropriateness (COA) for design modifications.
+Additionally the applicant has requested numerous variances from the HPB in order to allow the retention of existing structures at the rear of the property facing the Ocean.